rust-lang/packed_simd/README.md

 We are aware that the version available on crates.io is currenly broken, and will not build.

-If you need to continue to use the crate, we have published a "next version" under an anternative name.
+If you need to continue to use the crate, we have published a "next version" under an alternative name.

 Adjust your `[dependencies]` section of `Cargo.toml` to be the following:
 ```toml